code-vinci/ctfbot/README.md

-# CTFBot
+# CodeVinciCTF

-CTFBot is a Discord bot designed to streamline the management of Capture the Flag (CTF) events within your team.
+CodeVinciCTF is a Discord bot designed to streamline the management of Capture the Flag (CTF) events within your team.
 From organizing challenges to managing roles and sharing updates, CTFBot has you covered.

 ## Features